johngrimes/bigcharger/README.md

-# eWAY SOAP Client - Token Payments API
+# BigCharger - eWAY Token Payments Client

 **Caution, watch your step - this is a work in progress.**